-- The University of Adelaide Medical and Nursing School: The School will be housed in the Health and Medical Sciences Building and will support 500 medicine, nursing and dentistry students every year and host more than 400 health science researchers.
+- The University of Adelaide Health and Medical Sciences Building: Will support 500 medicine, nursing and dentistry students ever year and host more than 400 health science researchers.

-- University of South Australia’s Centre for Cancer Biology: This 15-storey facility will support a collaborative and holistic approach to health research, not only delivering a Centre for Cancer Biology but also a Science Creativity Education Studio and an Innovation and Collaboration Centre.
+- University of South Australia Cancer Research Institution: This 15-storey facility will support a collaborative and holistic approach to health research, delivering a Centre for Cancer Biology and also a Science Creativity Education Studio and an Innovation and Collaboration Centre.
 This will enable the expansion of nursing and allied health graduates by an extra 550 graduates per year.

-The co-location of these research and hospital services will drive the development of new industries and research while the Precinct’s strong commercial focus will attract foreign investment in medical devices, pharmaceuticals and related areas while providing thousands of new job opportunities.
+The co-location of these research and hospital services will drive the development of new industries and research while the precinct's strong commercial focus will attract foreign investment in medical devices, pharmaceuticals and related areas while providing many new job opportunities.